Tamara Radjenovic Biography

 Tamara is very proud to present her music videos on the British Canadian Stingray C music television.
 She is very focused on doing these projects.
 She thinks it is the way to bring classical/film music to the wider audience.
 However, this was also her response to the pandemic which made the whole classical music industry shut down and it still has consequences.
-So far, she published 3 music videos for 2 years.
-2 more videos are coming up in Summer 2023 and will include collaboration with globally famous artists.
+So far, she published 6 music videos from 2021 until 2023.

-Her music video for ’’Parla piu piano’’ is the highlight of C music tv for March 2023 as well as ’’La rosa y el sauce’’ for May 2022.
+Her music video for ‘’Por una cabeza’’ is the highlight of C music TV for January 2024 as well as ‘’Parla piu piano’’ for March 2023 and ’’La rosa y el sauce’’ for May 2022.

 Tamara with whole heart is willing to support humanitarian causes.
-She performed 2 times at the charity event for raising money for Montenegrin children’s hospitals in London called ‘’St Sava ball’’.
+She performed numerous times at the charity events.
+Some of the recent events were Sava ball at Hofburg palace in Vienna in January 2024 as well as raising money for Montenegrin children’s hospitals in London called ‘’St Sava ball’’.
 She also performed for the humanitarian organization Lifeline at Claridge’s, London whose patron is HRH Crown Princess Katherine of Serbia.

 Before the pandemic, Tamara had her concert debut at St James’s Piccadilly in London with Carlos Conde and Wai-Yin Lee in February 2020.
 In the same month, she had her concert debut at the Montenegrin National Theatre.
 She sang in Chinese also for Chinese New Year celebration at the Amaryllis Fleming concert hall in London.